-A shared inbox for teams makes sense for a lot of organisations.
-However, it’s important that you make sense of the incoming email as well as identifying who has touched what emails.
-In the end, having an organised shared inbox boosts the success of your team!
+A shared inbox for teams makes sense for a lot of organizations.
+However, it’s important to know email management best practices.
+Follow these shared mailbox rules to increase your team’s productivity and communication.
+In the end, having an organized shared inbox boosts the success of your team!

 Using a Shared Inbox: Best Practices For Teams

 When you’re using a shared email address in Outlook, you can tag emails using different colored tags.
 You can set up a coded system so that each color means something different.

-Blue may mean that it’s been read, yellow might be that the person is still awaiting a response, and green may mean that the issue has already been handled.
+For example, blue may mean that it’s been read, yellow might mean that the person is still awaiting a response, and green may mean that the issue has already been handled.

-This will help everyone to stay on the same page so that work isn’t being duplicated.
+This will help everyone to stay on the same page so that work isn’t duplicated.
 You don’t want anyone claiming “I didn’t know” because it’s a sure sign that your system in place has failed.
 By using the tags feature in a shared mailbox, you can easily avoid miscommunication about incoming and outgoing messages.

 Set Up Notifications